fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In addition, the Quran also mentions Ifrit in sura al-Naml (The Ant) verse 39.
 Ifrit who brought Suleiman smo's throne.

-The Qur'an relates that Solomon died while he was leaning on his staff.
+The Quran relates that Solomon died while he was leaning on his staff.
 As he remained upright, propped on his staff, the jinn thought he was still alive and supervising them, so they continued to work.
 They realized the truth only when Allah sent a creature to crawl out of the ground and gnaw at Solomon's staff until his body collapsed.
 The Qurʾan then comments that if they had known the unseen, they would not have stayed in the humiliating torment of being enslaved.

     "Then, when We decreed (Solomon's) death, nothing showed them his death except a little worm of the earth, which kept (slowly) gnawing away at his staff: so when he fell down, the jinn saw plainly that if they had known the unseen, they would not have tarried in the humiliating penalty (of their task)."
-    Qur'an 34:14
+    Quran, surah Saba (Sheeba) 34:14

 ### Jinn and Magic